-Had your fill of the buffet?
+Had your fill of the ship’s buffet?
 Can’t stand another meal in the dining room?
-Or maybe you just want to go explore, grab a bite to eat on land, and don’t want to worry about having to rush back to the cruise ship.
+Or maybe you just want to go explore, grab a bite to eat on land, and enjoy your time in port over a meal and a drink.

 Many of these restaurants are popular American brands that will sound familiar.
 Others are local joints that can give you a little of the island flavor.
 Either way, they all offer a place to grab a bite to eat with the convenience of being right near the ship.

 Be sure to see the map at the end of this article, showing all the restaurants on our list.

 One note: There are two main piers in Cozumel.
 The International Pier is located north of Puerta Maya.
 The two piers feature dedicated port areas that are closed off from each other.
 We’ve specified which pier the restaurants below are located.